 Overcoming anxiety after a narcissistic relationship.

 You may not have suffered from anxiety before you met your ex-narcissist, not all will experience this.
 However, a lot will.
 With all the manipulative mind games the narcissist plays, it leaves us so confused we no longer know our own mind.
-We can question everything and anything, yet you have still no answers.
+We can question everything and anything, yet we still have no answers.

-Anxiety has many causes, been with a narcissist can be one of them, so here’s some information on anxiety, how it feels and some self-help steps.
+There are many reasons people have anxiety, been with a narcissist can be one of them, so here’s some information on anxiety, how it feels and some self-help steps.

-When you’ve got so much on your mind, you might feel your heart to start beating faster, and your hands might start to shake, your tummy might begin to hurt, then your breathing might start to become shallow.
-You then start telling yourself something must be wrong, feeding your anxiety more.
-You start to feel dizzy and confused.
+When you’ve got so much on your mind, you might feel your heart beginning to start beating faster.
+Your hands might start to shake.
+Your tummy might begin to hurt.
+Then your breathing might start to become shallow.
+You then start telling yourself something must be wrong, feeding your anxiety more, you might start to feel dizzy and confused.

 Self-help step.
 Going out in fresh air may help.
-Or calling a calming influence positive friend to help neutralise those thoughts.
+Or calling a calming influence, a positive friend to help neutralise those thoughts.

 If it because the narcissist used to call you “fat” so you feel anxious about your weight, you might then comfort eat to make yourself feel better, this will simply feed you anxiety as then you’ll feel guilty for eating so much.
 Again the start of another cycle.